HfMT-ZM4/drawsocket/README.md

 #### __A note on `foreignObject` elements in SVG__

 HTML objects may be used inside SVG using a [foreignObject](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to wrap the HTML content.
-To create a HTML elements within a SVG parent element, the `drawsocket` `new` keyword recognizes the identifier prefix `html:` as a flag to create a HTML node instead of an SVG element.
+To create HTML elements within a SVG parent element, the `drawsocket` `new` keyword recognizes the identifier prefix `html:` as a flag to create a HTML node instead of an SVG element.
 For example:
 ```
 /* : {
   /key : "svg",